Green beret: Dutch commandos

-The Special Forces of the Netherlands consist mainly of the KCT (Korps Commando Troepen).
+The Special Forces of the Netherlands consist mainly of the Korps Commandotroepen (KCT).
 Their motto is "Nunc aut Nunquam" which is Latin for "Now or Never".
 The roots of the KCT go back to World War II.
 Under the name No. 2 (Dutch) Troop, the first Dutch commandos were trained in Achnacarry, Scotland, as part of No. 10 (Inter-Allied) Commando.
 The unit was formed on March 22, 1942, the birthday of the present KCT.

 Members of the Royal Netherlands Marine Corps also receive upon completion of the Commando Course a green beret, but with the gold anchor on a red background.

 Finnish Coastal Jaegers

-The Finnish Coastal Jaegers primary role is to conduct counter attacks against enemy landings in the Finnish archipelago, an environment known for small islands and skerries.
+The Finnish Coastal Jaegers primary role is to conduct counterattacks against enemy landings in the Finnish archipelago, an environment known for small islands and skerries.
 Jaegers can function independently or with the support of artillery units, including light or heavy mortars.
 A number of Coastal Jaeger troops receive training for unconventional warfare and reconnaissance behind enemy lines.

 The right to wear the green beret must be earned & can be lost as a punishment.

-French commandos
+French Navy Commandos

-The Commandos Marine are an elite special operations unit of the French Navy.
-Formed from Fusiliers Marins during the Second World War in Britain, they wear the same green berets, pulled right, as the British Commandos.
-They are called bérets verts (green berets).
+The Commandos Marine, nicknamed bérets verts ("green berets"), are the special operations forces unit of the French Navy.
+The unit traces its origins back to the United Kingdom during the Second World War when Free French volunteers trained and later fought alongside British commandos.
+In 1946, the 1er Bataillon de Fusiliers Marins Commandos became the Commandos Marine.
+The unit continues to wear the same green berets as the British Commandos.
+But they are worn pulled to the right (a unique case in the French Armed Forces) where berets are pulled to the left.

+French Foreign Legion

+The French Foreign Legion regiments also notably wear a green beret.
+This tradition is not linked to the UK.